Stuycs-K/final-project-3-dewanz-wangk/PRESENTATION.md

     echo "hello world"
 }

+x () { echo "hello world" ; }

 x='() { echo "hello world"; }'
 ```
-These three function declarations are equivalent
+These four function declarations are equivalent, though the last one is only valid for older versions of bash.

 ## Shellshock
 Shellshock is a series of 6 exploits that all take advantage of the bash parser to cause unintended code execution.
 They affect bash versions 1.03 to 4.3, which is 25 years of bashs since 1989!